Russ Koesterich, BlackRock, discusses his global outlook and what happens next week when the China market reopens.» Read More

 Stocks have erased earlier losses, and the small caps are helping to drive the market higher.
 Jeff Cox and Bob Pisani of CNBC; and Kenny Polcari, O'Neil Securities, dig into the Russell 2000.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, as stocks got a boost from U.S. jobs report.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the "Coke Effect" and a bottoming European economy.